We seek to encourage and empower entire families to better depend on God.

 Scott Graham serves as the general secretary of the United Pentecostal Church International.
 A native of Illinois, he studied at the University of Illinois and Gateway College of Evangelism before beginning full-time Christian ministry.
 Through the years he served local churches in various capacities, culminating with fifteen years of pastoral leadership in St. Louis, Missouri.
 He has filled numerous sectional, district, and general offices for the UPCI, including time in all three executive positions in Youth Ministries (formerly General Youth Division).
 He is both an international speaker and a published author, and serves on numerous board and committees.
 He and his wife Michelle have two children, Jeremy and Jessica.

 Michael J. Williams has been the senior pastor of the Pentecostals of Apopka, Florida, for the past thirty-nine years.
-He is president of Apostolic Man, the mens ministry of the UPCI, and serves as a member of the Florida District Board of Presbyters.
-Rev. Williams is married to Debra, his wife of forty-one years, and is the father of two daughters, Brooke (Pamer) of Barberton, Ohio, and Rory (Hill) of Apopka.
+He is the president of UPCI Men's Ministries, and he serves as a member of the Florida District Board of Presbyters.
+Pastor Williams is married to Debra, his wife of forty-one years, and he is the father of two daughters, Brooke (Pamer) of Barberton, Ohio, and Rory (Hill) of Apopka.
 He attended Wake Forest University and Asbury Theological Seminary.